 Meeting with a contractor allows you to confirm their technical experience, but you also want to make sure you feel comfortable inviting this stranger into your home.

-If you notice any of the following, seek another professional.

-They don't provide and/or sign a written contract.

-They won't commit to project or milestone dates.

-They are not licensed.

-They are not permitted for a particular job.

-They do not have a physical business address.

-5. Final Meeting: Payment, Contract, and Project Details

-Now that you've found your ideal contractor, you can feel confident that your project will be a success.
-Before your remodeling begins, complete the following:

-Reconfirm your initial quote.
-Agree upon a payment plan.
-Discuss how your contractor will handle payment for any surprise costs.
-Learn who is responsible for applying for any available rebates or tax credits.
-Create your fixed point contract or time and materials contract.
-Make sure to cover each of these steps before you sign your contract.
-Keep a paper trail.

-• Request copies of your contract, as well as their licensing and insurance, for your records.
+If you notio ce any of the following, seek another professional.
+The ey don't provide and/or sign a written contract The ey won't commit to project or milestone dates.
+The ey are not licensed.
+The ey are not permitted for a particular job.
+The ey do not have a physical business address.
+Now that y eeting: Payment, Contract, and Project Details you've found your ideal contractor, you can feel confident that your project will be a efore your remodeling begins, complete the following: Re confirm your initial quote.
+Ag ree upon a payment plan.
+Dis scuss how your contractor will handle payment for any surprise costs.
+Lea arn who is responsible for applying for any available rebates or tax credits. eate your fixed point contract or time and materials contract.
+Take sure to cover each of these steps before you sign your contract. ep a paper trail. equest copies of your contract, as well as their licensing and insurance, for your records.